slorber/gatsby-plugin-react-native-web/README.md

 # Gatsby 2

+Use the 2.x branch

+`yarn add gatsby-plugin-react-native-web@2.0.0-beta.0`

-Try the alpha releases `2.0.0-alpha.0` and above and please report [here](https://github.com/slorber/gatsby-plugin-react-native-web) if it works fine for you.
+Please report [here](https://github.com/slorber/gatsby-plugin-react-native-web) if it works fine for you, or not.

+You should NOT use `gatsby-plugin-react-next` for Gatsby 2

 # Gatsby 1

-It is recommended to use these versions:
+These versions have been tested together and work correctly:

 ```
 "gatsby-plugin-react-native-web": "^0.3.0",